HIPAA Legal & Compliance

 The U.S. Department of Health of Human Services (HHS) summarizes the major administrative procedures a Covered Entity must have under HIPAA, as follows:

-• Workforce Training and Management.
-Workforce members include employees, volunteers, trainees, and may also include other persons whose conduct is under the direct control of the entity (whether or not they are paid by the entity).
-A Covered Entity must train all workforce members on its privacy policies and procedures, as necessary and appropriate for them to carry out their functions; and must have and apply appropriate sanctions against workforce members who violate its privacy policies and procedures or HIPAA.
+- Workforce Training and Management.
+Workforce members include employees, volunteers, trainees, and may also include other persons whose conduct is under the direct control of the entity (whether or not the entity pays them).
+A Covered Entity must train all workforce members on its privacy policies and procedures, as necessary and appropriate for them to carry out their functions, and must have and apply appropriate sanctions against workforce members who violate its privacy policies and procedures or HIPAA.

-• Data Safeguards.
-A Covered Entity must maintain reasonable and appropriate administrative, technical, and physical safeguards to prevent intentional or unintentional use or disclosure of protected health information in violation of the Privacy Rule and to limit its incidental use and disclosure pursuant to otherwise permitted or required use or disclosure.
-For example, such safeguards might include shredding documents containing protected health information before discarding them, securing medical records with lock and key or pass code, and limiting access to keys or pass codes.
+- Data Safeguards.
+A Covered Entity must maintain reasonable and appropriate administrative, technical, and physical safeguards to prevent intentional or unintentional use or disclosure of protected health information in violation of the Privacy Rule and to limit its incidental use and disclosure under otherwise permitted or required use or disclosure.
+For example, such safeguards might include shredding documents containing protected health information before discarding them, securing medical records with a lock and key or a pass code, and limiting access to keys or pass codes.

-• Complaints.
+- Complaints.
 A Covered Entity must have procedures for individuals to complain about its compliance with its privacy policies and procedures and the Privacy Rule.
 The Covered Entity must explain those procedures in its privacy practices notice.
-Among other things, the Covered Entity must identify to whom individuals can submit complaints to at the Covered Entity and advise that complaints also can be submitted to the Secretary of HHS.
+Among other things, the Covered Entity must identify to whom individuals can submit complaints at the Covered Entity and advise that complaints also can be forwarded to the Secretary of HHS.

-• Documentation and Record Retention.
-A Covered Entity must maintain, until six years after the later of the date of their creation or last effective date, its privacy policies and procedures, its privacy practices notices, disposition of complaints, and other actions, activities, and designations that the Privacy Rule requires to be documented.
+- Documentation and Record Retention.
+A Covered Entity must maintain, until six years after the later of the date of its creation or last effective date, its privacy policies and procedures, its privacy practices notices, disposition of complaints, and other actions, activities, and designations that the Privacy Rule requires to be documented.

 Contact our HIPAA Legal Team for legal advice related to patient privacy, confidentiality, and data security.